-Indigenous Nations Engaged Issue Related to the Biological Environment Raised during Early Engagement Relationship to the Biological Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Concerns about potential effects on wildlife species with cultural, ecological, economic importance, including ducks, salmonids, eulachon, sturgeon and forage fish.
-Effects on wildlife of cultural, ecological and economic importance Fish and Fish Habitat VC will include salmonids, eulachon and white sturgeon at the species level.
-Forage fish will be included under the VC and assessed based on broader temporal and spatial uses of habitat.
-The Wildlife and Wildlife Habitat VC will include impacts to wildlife including ducks.
-The Indigenous Interests VC will include cultural and economic impacts with linkages to fish and wildlife.
-No changes made.
-Will be addressed in the Project Application.
-Requests that the proponent undertake a detailed wildlife analysis and avoid using proxy species as an indicator for overall wildlife health.
-Wildlife assessment methodology The Project Application will include a detailed assessment of potential effects to wildlife under the Wildlife and Wildlife Habitat VC.
-The assessment methodology for the Wildlife assessment will be determined during Process Planning.
-No changes made.
-Will be addressed through Process Planning.
-Concerns about adverse Project impacts to aquatic species, marine mammals including Southern Resident Killer Whales and local vegetation and the subsequent effects on Tsleil-Waututh Aboriginal Right to fish, practice and preserve traditional culture and self-governance.
+Indigenous Nations Engaged Issue Related to the Biological Environment Raised during Early Engagement Relationship to the Biological Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Tsleil-Waututh Nation (cont'd) Concerns about adverse Project impacts to aquatic species, marine mammals including Southern Resident Killer Whales and local vegetation and the subsequent effects on Tsleil-Waututh Aboriginal Right to fish, practice and preserve traditional culture and self-governance.
 Effects to vegetation, wildlife and fish impacting Aboriginal Rights Project-specific and cumulative effects to fish, fish habitat, fishing, marine access, and Aboriginal Rights to fish related to fishing are all topics that fall within the scope of assessment in the proposed Project Application.
 This information will be presented in the subsections of the proposed Project Application: fish, fish habitat (freshwater fish and marine resources), marine access (subsection 7.11), Aboriginal Rights to fish (subsection 11.1).
 Effects to local vegetation and harvesting sites will be assessed in the Vegetation section of the proposed Project Application.
 Cumulative effects to salmon will be included in the Fish and Fish Habitat section of the proposed Project Application and cumulative effects on wildlife habitat will be included in the Wildlife and Wildlife Habitat section.
 Subsections 10.4 has been updated to provide preliminary details of the baseline conditions and potential effects of the Project on marine mammals and fish and fish habitat.
 Subsection 11.3 has been updated to include a preliminary identification of potential effects to Indigenous interests as a result of the Project.
 The Project Application will include an assessment of effects to Indigenous interests, including accessibility to subsistence resources, traditional culture, and self-governance.
+Concerns about the fragile ecosystem of the Fraser being impacted by increased marine shipping associated with this proposed Project.
+Effects to the Fraser ecosystem The CEA methodology will be determined during Process Planning.
+The Project Application will include an assessment of Project-specific impacts to the Fraser River with respect to increased shipping.
+The Application will also include an assessment of Biophysical Factors that Support Ecosystem Function.
+Detailed scoping of these assessments will be refined during Process Planning.
+No changes made.
+Will be addressed in the Project Application.